This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 The Conrad Bora Bora Nui

 This is the only hotel in this list that is not on the Motu or lagoon area and sadly, this is the downside.
-Although the waters are still beautiful and the Conrad is closest to the stingray and shark swimming spot it faces the open sea so it does not enjoy the same beautiful views from the rest of the resorts, or the quieter crystalline waters of the shallow lagoon.
-That being said, it is still a beautiful resort that is currently being refurbished so expect an amazingly new experience soon.
+Although the waters are still beautiful and the Conrad is closest to the stingray and shark swimming spot, it faces the open sea so it does not enjoy the same beautiful views from the rest of the resorts, or the quieter crystalline waters of the shallow lagoon.
+That being said, it is still a beautiful resort that has recently been refurbished so expect an amazingly new experience.

 Down sides: Location – Location – Location.
 You come to Bora Bora for the location and the Conrad is the only one, of the highest luxury properties, not on the lagoon.
 And if you thought about spending he days at the lagoon or on mainland, forget about it.
 The resort charges a hefty fee to take you to town so you are essentially stranded.